tomjoht/documentation-theme-jekyll/index.md

 ---
-title: Getting started with the Documentation Theme for Jekyll
+title: I'm Getting started with the Documentation Theme for Jekyll
-keywords: sample homepage
+keywords: sample homepage # get populated into the metadata of the page for SEO
-tags: [getting_started]
+tags: [getting_started] # must be defined in your _data/tags.yml list
+last_update: Sep.
+18, 2016
-sidebar: mydoc_sidebar
+sidebar: mydoc_sidebar #
-permalink: index.html
-summary: These brief instructions will help you get started quickly with the theme.
-The other topics in this help provide additional information and detail about working with other aspects of this theme and Jekyll.
+permalink: index.html # same as your filename and include the “.html” file extension.
+summary: I'll edit this page from now.
 ---

 ## Download or clone the theme